 All faculty are expected to contribute to the University's goals regarding diversity, equity, and inclusion.
 These contributions may be in the areas of research, teaching, and service activities, as appropriate given the faculty member’s job duties.

-[Unit should describe here overall standards for promotion to all ranks relevant to the unit.
-Possible ranks in this category are Associate Teaching Professor, Teaching Professor, Associate Clinical Professor (when an instructional appointment), and Clinical Professor (when an instructional appointment).
-This section should describe how the combined performance in the categories above, as applicable to individual faculty members, is considered in determining promotion.]

 Materials to be submitted by faculty under review

 Curriculum vitae: A comprehensive and current curriculum vitae that includes the bargaining unit faculty member’s current teaching, professional development, research, scholarly, and creative activities, including publications, appointments, presentations, and similar activities and accomplishments as applicable.